VincentFrangi/astroplant-led-aluminum/README.md

 ## About This Project

-_It is recommended to use aluminum PCB for heat considération _
+_It is recommended to use aluminum PCB for heat consideration _

 ## Renderings